Assistant Deputy Minister's message—The Long Term Vision and Plan Annual Report 2017 to 2018

-I am pleased to present the Long Term Vision and Plan Annual Report for the 2016 to 2017 fiscal year.
-Throughout this report you will find updates on key activities with regards to the upkeep and renovation of buildings within the Parliamentary Precinct, as well as an outline of new and renewed priorities that will be taken into account in the coming programs of work.
+I am pleased to present the Long Term Vision and Plan Annual Report for the 2017 to 2018 fiscal year.
+Throughout this report, you will find updates on key activities with regards to the upkeep and renovation of buildings within the Parliamentary Precinct and the Parliament Hill grounds, as well as an outline of new and renewed priorities that will be taken into account in the coming programs of work.

-The Parliamentary Precinct is a place for all Canadians and should represent the best of what Canada has to offer.
-It is with pleasure that I invite you to review this report on the LTVP’s accomplishments and upcoming projects.
+The Parliamentary Precinct is a Canadian icon and should represent the best of what Canada has to offer.
+It is with pleasure that I invite you to review this report on the LTVP's accomplishments and upcoming endeavours.

 Assistant Deputy Minister